smarthomeNG/plugins/rtr/README.md

 Now when we want to ``boost`` the temperature for a special event or what ever you can imagine, you can set the temperature manually to a higher value and hope you dont forget to set it back.

-Or u use the boost function of this plugin, to set the temperature to your predefinied value of 23 °C. The Boost function will also handle for you a timer, when the temperature will be set back (lets say in 3 hours) to the predefinied default temperature.
+Or u use the ``boost`` function of this plugin, to set the temperature to your predefinied value of 23 °C. The Boost function will also handle for you a timer, when the temperature will be set back (lets say in 3 hours) to the predefinied default temperature.

 For this set ``rtr_temp_boost = 23``.
 The end time, where the value will be set back to Default is defined in minutes.
-We can use the global attribute defaultBoostTime or you set a individual time.
+We can use the global attribute ``defaultBoostTime`` or you set a individual time with ``rtr_temp_boost_time``.

-For those finding this is not flexible enough: The function boost() can also be called with a individual end time.
-So you can create multiple logics with individual times and bind them to extra items.
+For those finding this is not flexible enough: The function ``boost()`` can also be called with a individual end time.
+So you can as an example create multiple logics with individual times and bind them to extra items to trigger them.

-Now at least we have third temperature mode ``drop``.
-With it you can build as example a away mode or night reduction where you want want to set temperature to maybe 19 °C.
+Now at least we have the third temperature mode ``drop``.
+With it you can build as example a away mode or night reduction where you want to set the reduced temperature to maybe 19 °C.

 So u set ``rtr_temp_drop = 19``

-The drop-function has not per default a timer, like the boost function.
+The ``drop()`` function has not per default a timer, like the ``boost()`` function.
 But you can also pass a datetime value to the drop()-function, to set the time, when the temperature should be set back to default.

 The importent thing is, that a created scheduler will survice a restart of smarthome, that the temperature will also be set back to default, when your computer reboots.